fabiocmazzo/ElasticMooc/README.md

 ElasticMooc
 ===========

-Elastic Mooc for Suport a thousend concurrency students
+Elastic Mooc for Support a thousand concurrency students.

 Fork of a Moodle 2.7